Brunohgs21/Flow-Back-End/README.md

 # API Documentation

-**Use yarn command to install all packages.
+**Use yarn command to install all packages.Use yarn typeorm migration:run -d src/data-source.ts to run all migrations.
 Use yarn dev to run the server.**

 Welcome to the documentation for our API!
 This document provides an overview of the available endpoints, their functionalities, required parameters, and expected responses.